th7mo/th7mo.com/markdown.md

 [Markdown](https://en.wikipedia.org/wiki/Markdown) is a markup language that uses plain text formatting to write structured documents.
-The [second-brain](second-brain.md) uses the Markdown format to store information.
+The [[second-brain]] uses the Markdown format to store information.
 Markdown provides universal readability, regardless of platform or tooling.
-Markdown also allows easy history tracking, collaboration and reviewing with [git](git.md).
+Markdown also allows easy history tracking, collaboration and reviewing with [[Git]].
 The Markdown format is very established and is not sensitive to major technological shifts.

 ## Syntax